 - Paycheck and bonus information from your spouse’s job.

 In complex cases with high asset value, hiring a forensic accountant can be very useful during this period to ensure you do not overlook anything.
-Discovering hidden assets often involves reviewing several years’ worth of financial information, which makes a forensics accountant very helpful.
+Discovering hidden assets often involves reviewing several years’ worth of financial information, which makes a forensic accountant very helpful.

 Mills & Anderson Can Help

-Divorce is one of the most stressful events you can go through.
-Dealing with an uncooperative spouse who refuses to be forthcoming can make it even harder.
-Hidden assets in divorce can frustrate the entire legal system, resulting in serious consequences for the concealer.
 If you need help working through a divorce, including locating assets your spouse may be attempting to hide from you, Mills & Anderson can help.
 Our years of experience in family law mean we know where to look for assets or who to ask to help us find them.
-Contact us today to learn how we can take the pressure and frustration of trying to locate everything you are entitled to off your shoulders.